 The Moderator, leaning on the advice found in the Highwater Church description of “Ministry Chair Responsibilities”, shall have the responsibility to lead each meeting of the Congregation and the Church Council through a productive, courteous discussion aimed at bringing the business or program under consideration to a successful conclusion.
 All decisions to move an issue forward to its next or final action shall be by motion and vote.

-The Moderator shall Chair and preside at meetings of the Pastoral Relations Committee and the Search Committee.
+The Moderator shall chair and preside at meetings of the Pastoral Relations Committee and the Search Committee.
 The Moderator, at his/her discretion, may preside or appoint a member of the Church, possessing the appropriate expertise, to lead any special committees.

 The Moderator will, in consultation with Council and others, develop meeting Agenda(s).